ryjen/the-fatherless/script-outline.md

 **Location:** Sael’s camp

 * the cult has dispatched correspondence with neighboring cities.
-* Kings visit to honor Sael; Aurelianians see it as spectacle.
+* Kings visit to honor Sael; Aurelians see it as spectacle.
 * Ruling elite see it as an insult

 **Visuals:** Camels, ornate gifts, whispers of Aurelian elite.